jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **```#showtooltip```**

-The icon and tooltip of this macro, functional for hunters regardless of specialization, are updated dynamically based upon the player’s talent selection in the second tier.
+Both the icon and tooltip of this macro are updated dynamically based upon the player’s talent selection in the second tier.

 **```/cast [talent: 2/1] Binding Shot; [talent: 2/2] Wyvern Sting; [talent: 2/3] Intimidation```**

 A single ability in the tier, defined by the previous talent choice—Binding Shot, Wyvern Sting, or Intimidation—is cast with no modification.

 ###Dynamic Level 60 Talents
-The icon and tooltip of this macro, functional for hunters regardless of specialization, are updated dynamically based upon the player’s talent selection in the fourth tier.
-A single ability in the tier, defined by the previous talent choice—Binding Shot, Wyvern Sting, or Intimidation—is cast with no modification.

 ```
 #showtooltip [talent: 4/1] Fervor; [talent: 4/2] Dire Beast; [talent: 4/3] Thrill of the Hunt
 /cancelaura Hand of Protection